How are market prices calculated in Divly?

 Divly can automatically convert thousands of cryptocurrencies to your local currency quickly and efficiently so you don't have to!

-In some cases you may want to replace the default conversion with your own conversion, this can be done by editing Value in local currency under each transaction.
+In some cases you may want to replace the default conversion with your own conversion, this can be done by editing the Transaction Value under each transaction.

 When setting prices for your crypto transactions, Divly first converts the cryptocurrency to USD, and then converts USD to your local currency.
 Divly converts prices of different transaction types based on the following logic.